Do I Qualify?

 Maine

-In Maine, adults that are at least 21 years old can possess and use marijuana.
+In Maine, adults who are at least 21 years old can possess and use marijuana.
 While retail sites were thought to be open to the public by 2018, the deadline seems to have been set back.
 Nonetheless, adults can still possess up to 2.5 ounces of cannabis flower and 5 grams of hashish or concentrates.
 Medical marijuana patients from certain states can use their patient status to purchase at any of Maine’s medical dispensaries with proper identification.
 Maine will currently honor qualified patients from the following states:

 • Alaska